PedroX-dev/Pedro_PlayWright-s_code/Codes/How-to-Use-Upload_Files.md

 ## 2. The function main
 We define the `main` function as `async def`, because this allows other functions to run (if necessary), without stopping the code, while waiting for operations,that might take some time.
-- First line:
+- 2.1
   - `caminho_arquivo = os.path.abspath(r"C:\Users\pedro.lopes\Downloads\arquivo_testeX.txt")`
 Here, we put the variable "caminho_arquivo" (of curse, if you want, you can change the name), and use the function os.path.abspath, to return an absolute path.
+- 2.2
-Also, you need to specify the name of the file you want to upload.
+- Also, you need to specify the name of the file you want to upload.
 But, don't worry, if the file doesn't exist, I put a `if`, to create the file in this case:

 ```